 Many of our readers told us they believed Social Security denies all applications at first.
 That’s not true, but our survey did show that approval rates were low at this point in the process.
 In order to understand the results discussed below, it helps to know something about the application and decision-making process for Social Security disability.
 First, a disability examiner will look at your application to see if you meet the financial and/or work-history (or “technical”) requirements for SSI or SSDI.
 If you do, the examiner will then evaluate your application based on your medical eligibility for disability benefits.
 (See our page on Social Security Disability and SSI to learn more the process and how to qualify for benefits.)

 Less than a quarter (23%) or our readers were approved for benefits at the initial application stage.
 The remaining 77% were denied for either technical or medical reasons.
-Because many people don’t meet the technical requirements, government statistics show a somewhat higher percentage of initial approvals (33%) based solely on medical eligibility.
+Because many people don’t meet the technical requirements, government statistics show a somewhat higher percentage of initial approvals based solely on medical eligibility (41% for SSDI applications filed in 2018; 37% for SSI applications).

 Fortunately, an initial denial isn’t necessarily the final word.
 If you’ve been turned down for a medical reason, you can appeal that decision by requesting a hearing.
 When you do that, our survey showed that you can significantly increase your chances of a successful outcome.
 Almost half (46%) of our readers who went to a hearing were approved for benefits—double the 23% approval rate at the initial application stage.
 Part of the reason for this difference could simply be that medical conditions often get worse while applicants wait for their hearings, making it easier to convince a judge that they’re too disabled to work.
-But our survey also pointed to another difference at the hearing stage: Nearly three-fourths (71%) of readers hired a lawyer to represent them at the hearing, compared to one-third (33%) who had a lawyer’s help with the initial application.
+But our survey also pointed to another difference at the hearing stage: More than seven in 10 readers (71%) hired a lawyer to represent them at the hearing, compared to 3 in 10 (30%) who had a lawyer’s help with the initial application.
 And that legal representation made a big difference in the outcomes (more on that below).

 It can be discouraging to learn how many SSDI and SSI applications are denied.
 But our survey pointed to a few things than improve your chances of being approved for benefits—especially hiring a lawyer.
 Six in ten (60%) readers who had a lawyer’s help at some point in the process ultimately received benefits, compared to about three in ten (31%) of those who went through the process on their own.